lorensen/VTKExamples/src/VTKBook/Chapter3.md

 **Modelling**

-A major topic in the study of computer graphics is modelling or representing the geometry of phys-ical objects.
+A major topic in the study of computer graphics is modelling or representing the geometry of physical objects.
 Various mathematical techniques have been applied including combinations of points, lines, polygons, curves, and splines of various forms, and even implicit mathematical functions.

 This topic is beyond the scope of the text.
-The important point here is that there is an underlying geometric model that specifies what the object's shape is and where it is located in the model coor-dinate system.
+The important point here is that there is an underlying geometric model that specifies what the object's shape is and where it is located in the model coordinate system.

 In data visualization, modelling takes a different role.
 Instead of directly creating geometry to represent an object, visualization algorithms *compute* these forms.
 Often the geometry is abstract (like a contour line) and has little relationship to real world geometry.
-We will see how these mod-els are computed when we describe visualization algorithms in Chapter 6 and Chapter 9 .
+We will see how these models are computed when we describe visualization algorithms in Chapter 6 and Chapter 9 .

-The representation of geometry for data visualization tends to be simple, even though com-puting the representations is not.
-These forms are most often primitives like points, lines, and poly-gons, or visualization data such as volume data.
+The representation of geometry for data visualization tends to be simple, even though computing the representations is not.
+These forms are most often primitives like points, lines, and polygons, or visualization data such as volume data.
 We use simple forms because we desire high performance and interactive systems.
 Thus we take advantage of computer hardware (to be covered in "Graphics Hardware "